MethaneRain/Microcontrollers/Raspberry-Pi/README.md

 #### For Mac
 * https://mycyberuniverse.com/how-reclaim-full-capacity-flash-memory-card-usb-flash-drive.html

-#### My SD card was only showing 268mb even after a disk utility erase and refromat, but these instructions helped get all the memeory back available!
+#### My SD card was only showing 268mb even after a disk utility erase and refromat, but these instructions helped get all the available memeory back

 List out our drives:
 * (*!
 Make sure not to erase your actual harddrive.
 BEWARE of which /dev/diskXX is your SD card!*)